 COVID-19 Long-Term Care Facilities

-- Enrolling directly as a COVID-19 vaccine provider with the Louisiana COVID-19 Vaccination Program to order and administer the booster doses accordingly.
+- Enroll directly as a COVID-19 vaccine provider with the Louisiana COVID-19 Vaccine Program to self order and administer the booster doses accordingly.
+To begin this process please send a request to email@example.com.

 Developed by LIPA, this sample agreement established the service relationship between the vaccine provider and LTCF, defining the roles and responsibilities of each entity.